-When you need to organize audio equipment for a conference presentation, you may wonder whether you should buy the equipment you need or rent it.
+When you need to organize conference audio equipment for a presentation, you may wonder whether you should buy the equipment you need or rent it.
 There are pros and cons for both options, but it can be hard to ignore all the noise and determine what best suits your needs.

-When deciding whether to rent or buy audio equipment, you need to consider a number of factors, including cost, your technical capability, and your current and future needs.
+When deciding whether to rent or buy conference audio equipment, you need to consider a number of factors, including cost, your technical capability, and your current and future needs.

-Pros of Renting Audio Equipment
+Pros of Renting Conference Audio Equipment

 Renting audio equipment can ultimately result in fewer hassles.
 By renting, you don’t have to worry about finding storage space for your equipment when not in use.
 And companies that rent equipment can usually transport it to the venue where it’s needed so you don’t have to worry about lugging heavy speakers around either.
 They may also be able to set up the equipment and operate it.

 Renting audio equipment can also lead to fewer headaches in the long-term.
 You won’t be on the hook for any routine maintenance fees or stuck with a piece of out-of-date equipment that you’ll need to upgrade or replace later.